Independent Food Aid Network: Work

 IFAN's work has been coordinated by Sabine Goodwin since 2018.
 In 2018, IFAN started to collate data from independent food banks in Scotland in collaboration with the A Menu for Change project.
 IFAN's data was used to extrapolate figures for UK-wide food bank use in the 2019 State of Hunger report.
 In January 2020, IFAN reported that 1,000 emergency food parcels were distributed in Scotland every day.
 Since the March 2020, IFAN has published data collated from independent food banks across the UK.

-Alongside other charities, IFAN campaigned for the measurement of household food insecurity and in February 2019, DWP officials announced that food insecurity questions would be included in the annual Family Resources Survey.
+Alongside other groups, IFAN campaigned for the measurement of household food insecurity and in February 2019, DWP officials announced that food insecurity questions would be included in the annual Family Resources Survey.
 In October 2019, IFAN warned of the impact on food banks of a no-deal Brexit.
 In March 2020, IFAN reported on the impact of COVID-19 panic-buying on food banks.
-In November 2020, IFAN's Coordinator Sabine Goodwin wrote in The Big Issue that food poverty is not about food and that Marcus Rashford's fight must not be a "missed opportunity" to end poverty for good.
+In November 2020, IFAN's now director, Sabine Goodwin, wrote in The Big Issue that food poverty is not about food and that Marcus Rashford's fight must not be a "missed opportunity" to end poverty for good.

 In January 2021, the group wrote to the British Prime Minister to protest the "challenges and risks" posed to food bank volunteers during the pandemic, asking that the Government should not rely on charities "to fill the gaps left by holes in the social security system and inadequate wages."
 In August 2021, IFAN's Coordinator Sabine Goodwin wrote for the British Medical Journal, that following the policy decision to cut 20 pounds from Universal Credit, UK food banks are facing the "busiest and most difficult winter on record."

+Since June 2020, the IFAN has co-produced 'Worrying About Money?' or cash first referral leaflets first in Scotland, and since the end of 2020 in England and Wales.
+By March 2024, IFAN has collaborated with local partners including local authority teams, advice providers and food banks to publish 'Worrying About Money?' resources in over 120 local authorities.
+IFAN produces leaflets as well as interactive, poster, easy read and audio versions.

+IFAN champions a 'cash first' or income-focused approach to rising food insecurity.
+IFAN's director, Sabine Goodwin, sits on the Advisory Group for the Scottish Government's plan Cash First: Towards ending the need for food banks and IFAN's work to co-produce cash first referral leaflets is action six in this plan.

-In 2020 and 2021, IFAN has worked alongside Feeding Britain and University of York to co-produce a series of research webinars on Structural Inequalities and food bank use.
+In 2020 and 2021, IFAN worked alongside Feeding Britain and University of York to co-produce a series of research webinars on Structural Inequalities and food bank use.